-A sator square seen on a facade in Golling an der Salzach.
-The sator square, also known as rotas square, is a palindrome which one can read horizontally and vertically, forward and backward.
-The oldest datable representation of a sator square was found in Pompeii.
+You find this sator square on a facade in Golling an der Salzach.
+The sator square, aka rotas square, is a palindrome that one can read horizontally and vertically, forward and backwards.
+The oldest representation of a sator square was found in Pompeii.
 [German]

 Austria is not a natural home for elephants, leaving aside prehistoric ages.
 Nevertheless, you often find their depictions on old facades.
 For example, this inn in Scheibbs has been known as “Zum Schwarzen Elefanten” (Black Elephant Inn) since 1541.